learning2hash/learning2hash.github.io/tutorial.md

 We now implement the two-step [Graph Regularised Hashing (GRH)](https://learning2hash.github.io/publications/moran2015agraph/) model of Moran and Lavrenko, which is reminiscent of the expectation maximisation (EM) algorithm.

-In the first step the adjacency matrix is matrix multiplied by the hashcodes of the training dataset images.
-This multiplication has the effect of adjusting the hashcodes of the training database images such that semantically similar images have their hashcodes made more similar to each other.
-In the second step those refined hashcodes are used to update the hyperplanes: to do this an SVM is learnt per hash bit using the bits as targets:

 ![GRH](./tutorial/grh.png)

 The first step is _Graph Regularisation_:

 ![GRH](./tutorial/grh_step1.png)

+In the first step the adjacency matrix is matrix multiplied by the hashcodes of the training dataset images.
+This multiplication has the effect of adjusting the hashcodes of the training database images such that semantically similar images have their hashcodes made more similar to each other.

 The second step is _Data Space Partitioning_:

 ![GRH](./tutorial/grh_step2.png)

+In the second step those refined hashcodes are used to update the hyperplanes: to do this an SVM is learnt per hash bit using the bits as targets.
 GRH takes the LSH hyperplanes in _random_vector_ as an initialisation point and iteratively updates those hyperplanes so as to make them more effective for hashing.
 The entire GRH model is implemented below:

 ```python
 n_iter=5   # number of iterations of GRH